 The policy and regulatory framework

-BEIS works closely with and is supported by other agencies and public bodies, including the Gas and Electricity Markets Authority (GEMA) and the Office of Gas and Electricity Markets (Ofgem).
+BEIS is the ministerial department charged with overall responsibility for implementing strategy, policy and legislation in respect of the UK energy sector (the Department for Economy is the equivalent department in Northern Ireland).
+BEIS works closely with other agencies and public bodies such as the Gas and Electricity Markets Authority (GEMA) and the Office of Gas and Electricity Markets (Ofgem).

 Renewable energy project development